crodrigoturner/blog/content/blog/2024-12-05-bookending.md

 category: Life
 tags:
 - Life
+-  Notes
-excerpt: how to start and finish the workday
+excerpt: How to start and finish the workday
 ---

 I recently read a <a href="https://everythingchanges.us/blog/bookending/">post</a> by Mandy Brown about a best practice that she incorporated into her routine.